MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/get-aksedgedeploymentinfo.md

 ## Description

-Gets AksEdge deployment returns networking, node and Arc connectivity status and name for the cluster of the local AksEdge deployment.
+Gets AKS Edge Essentials deployment returns networking, node and Arc connectivity status, and name for the cluster of the local AKS Edge Essentials deployment.

 ## Next steps